 pay 3% more and get 100%.
 Time to act!

 This is what we’ve been waiting for.
-WinPower 100, the program option that gives you 100% local renewable energy will only be 3% more than Eversource’s winter residential rate for the first half of 2018.
+WinPower 100, the program option that gives you 100% local renewable energy is only 3% more than Eversource’s winter residential rate for the first half of 2018.
 If you’re interested in WinPower 100, act now, it’s easy.
 Just contact the WinPower program supplier, Dynegy, at (866) 220-5696 or sign up here today.
 Because we think 3% is worth 100%!

 Update, July 2017: Winchester Announces Community Choice Electricity Program: WinPower – program aims to stabilize electricity costs while introducing renewable energy sources.